json-schema-org/community/.github/ISSUE_TEMPLATE/open_community_working_meeting.md

 ---
 name: Open Community Working Meeting
-about: Regular Open Community Working Meetings Issue
+about: Regular Open Community Working Meetings Issue - This template is for those setting up an OCWM only.
 ---

 # Open Community Working Meeting 2022-MM-DD - 14:00 PT